BRIAN M. BROWN, MD., INC., EYE PHYSICIANS, AND SURGEONS

 Additional testing may be needed based on the results of the previous tests to confirm or rule out possible problems, to clarify uncertain findings, or to provide a more in-depth assessment.

-At the completion of the examination, Dr. Brown will assess and evaluate the results of the testing to determine a diagnosis and develop a treatment plan.
+After the examination, Dr. Brown will assess and evaluate the results of the testing to determine a diagnosis and develop a treatment plan.
 He will discuss with you the nature of any visual or eye health problems found and explain available treatment options.
 In some cases, referral for consultation with a retina specialist, or treatment by another health care provider may be indicated.